plaid/quickstart/README.md

 $ npm start
 ```
 ## Test credentials
-For Sandbox, you can log in to any institution except Capital One.
+In Sandbox, you can log in to any institution except Capital One.
 Use `user_good` as the username and `pass_good` as the password.
 If prompted to enter a 2-factor authentication code, enter `1234`.

 In Development or Production, use real-life credentials.